 He was due to get married three weeks later.

 – 39th pick: Thomas Hill (Indiana)

-Hill is perhaps best known for crying like a girl after Christian Laettner's famous 1992 NCAA title winner.
-I've tried to capture that for you above, but here it is again:
+Hill is perhaps best known for crying after Christian Laettner’s famous 1992 NCAA title winner.
+Here it is again:

 That, ladies and gentleman, is a cry face.

 Like Stokes, it took Manning a while to get to the NBA, but he eventually did.
 He failed to make the Hawks team out of training camp in 1993, so he spent the year in the CBA, where he did…..very little, to be honest.
 Another camp try-out with the Jazz in 1994 was unsuccessful, yet better times ensued when Manning signed with the Vancouver Grizzlies in 1995 and made the team.
 He lasted only until the end of November before he was waived, but the Grizzlies brought him back in January, and this time he saw out the season.
 They also brought him back for the 1996-97 season, this time keeping him at least until January, and after they waived him the Clippers picked him up for the remainder of the season.
 Between those two years, Manning appeared in 55 NBA games and had career averages of 3.3 points and 1.7 rebounds per game.

 After leaving the NBA in 1997, Manning spent one more year in the CBA, then two years in Turkey, and one year in Lebanon, where he last played in 2001.
 He is officially impossible to find after that.